Generalizing Adam to Manifolds for Efficiently Training Transformers: Conclusion and Outlook

 \section{Conclusion and Outlook}

 A generalization of Adam to homogeneous spaces (such as the Stiefel manifold) has been presented.
-The Adam optimizer for vector spaces can be recovered as a special case.
+Unlike other \textit{start-of-the-art} manifold optimizers \cite{li2020efficient, kong2022momentum} we manage to fully generalize the Adam optimizer without relying on projections or a simplified cache.
+We do so by exploiting the key structural property of these spaces: the existence of a global tangent space representation (called Lie subspace in \cite{o1983semi}), which is the generalization of the Lie algebra for Lie groups.
+This allows all of Adam's operations to be performed in a consistent vector space, similarly as was done previously for Lie groups in e.g. \cite{lezcano2019cheap}.

-It has been demonstrated that the resulting optimizers greatly simplify the training of transformer neural networks, as no special techniques like dropout, layer normalization or regularization (and the associated hyperparameter tuning) are needed to achieve convergence.
-In addition, training the network with manifold structure does not require much more time than training the network without manifold structure on CPU; there is still a relatively large performance gap on GPU however.
+The numerical experiments demonstrated that the resulting optimizers greatly simplify the training of transformer neural networks, as no special techniques like dropout, layer normalization or regularization (and the associated hyperparameter tuning) are needed to achieve convergence.
+The experiments further showed that with the manifold version of Adam presented in this work, we achieve similar speed-ups as were observed in the original Adam paper for optimization on vector spaces \cite{kingma2014adam}.

-Future work will focus on the adaption and implementation of other manifolds and closing the performance gap on GPU by parallelizing the manifold optimizer fully.
+This makes the new optimizers suitable for many applications.
+They can (i) facilitate training for relatively big transformers (as was shown here) and (ii) enable training networks that rely on a specific structure, as the ones introduced in \cite{brantner2023symplectic}.
+Regarding point (i), enforcing hard geometric constraints can be a more principled and effective alternative to heuristic techniques like layer normalization, dropout, or regularization, simplifying the training of complex models like transformers.
+This work also solves the challenge posed by \cite{lezcano2019cheap} as it ``generalizes [previous optimizers] to homogeneous Riemannian manifolds, like the Stiefel manifold.''

+Future work will focus on both further implementation and theoretical aspects.
+In terms of implementation, we aim to use the presented framework to generalize the BFGS optimizer and others \cite{wright2006numerical}, as well as apply our method to a wider range of problems.
+From a theoretical point of view we will further investigate possible isotropy choices as discussed in \cite{krogstad2003low,munthe2016integrators}.